Today I’ve got something often overlooked but extremely important to share.

 That’s not enough time in the history of our species to overcome 200,000 years of day walking.

-You might find that you have somebody in your group who is an anomaly that thrives at night and sleeps with little trouble during the day.
+You might find that you have somebody in your group who is an anomaly who thrives at night and sleeps with little trouble during the day.
 Awesome!

 If that’s not the case, you may prefer to break your guard into shifts so that everybody gets some sleep at night, but nobody sleeps all night.